 Beyond deals on backpacks, a horde of back to school sales, Amazon Prime student discounts and Walmart’s summer clearance sale, you can also get some great student discounts on MacBooks and Apple products directly from Apple to help you cover the extra expenses.

-So, if you're in the market for your next school device and want it to be a Mac, MacBook, or iPad, we have the info you need to save as much as 15% on the retail price.
-You can also get a discount on accessories or even get freebies with your purchases from Apple.
+If you're in the market for your next school device and want it to be a Mac, MacBook, or iPad, we have the info you need to save as much as 15% on the retail price.
+You can also get a discount on various accessories and even get freebies with your purchases from Apple.

-The good news is that Apple is fairly relaxed about eligibility for its student discount deals, so as long as you're a student at school, college or university you should be able to take advantage and save yourself a pretty penny in the process.
+The good news is that Apple is fairly relaxed about eligibility for its student discount deals.
+So as long as you're a student at school, college or university, you should be able to take advantage and save yourself a pretty penny in the process.

-Beyond that, if you’re employed as staff at an educational institution, you, too, can take partake of some stellar deals, albeit not of the same extent as your pupils of course.
+Beyond that, if you’re employed as a staff member at an educational institution, you can also partake in some of the stellar deals on offer, albeit not to quite the same extent as your pupils.
 Instead, you’ll benefit from savings of around 6%, as opposed to the loftier 15% discounts student receive, which is still significant.

-Just to give you a taste of what to expect, you can get up to $200 off Mac education pricing (with a pair of Beats headphones added on) so long as you’re a student.
-You can also get a 20% discount on AppleCare+.
+Just to give you a taste of what to expect, you can get up to $200 off Mac education pricing (with a pair of AirPods added on) so long as you’re a student.
+You can also get a 20% discount on AppleCare+ to protect your devices.

-In the UK, you can get these headphones, the 20% discount on AppleCare+ and more.
+In the UK, you can get Apple's wireless earbuds, the 20% discount on AppleCare+ and more.
 And, in Australia, you can score up to AU$150 in discounts on MacBooks, iMacs and iPads.